The Woodford Green Amenity Group campaigns on a number of issue that may (or do) impact the area, including

 Horse Chestnuts Trees on the Green and Jubilee Avenue trees.

 There is a report on the condition of the trees in Jubilee Avenue (Churchill statue to Hawkey Hall) and unfortunately 89 trees, including Black Poplar and London Planes, are at the end of their lives or are suffering from Massaria disease.
+A Poplar has also recently fallen over in the high winds.
 We believe there will be a public consultation on the future of this avenue of trees because replacement of these trees is not simple or cheap.
 The existing trees are probably the wrong species and new choices will be required.

 Along the High Road in Woodford Green only 64% of the original 191 Horse Chestnut trees have survived.
 40 trees are missing as avenue gaps and 25 trees have been replanted as young trees but these are struggling to survive in the shade of the older existing ones.
 Recent mature tree losses have been attributed to Bleeding Canker Disease and weakening caused by the Leaf Miner Moth.
 Interestingly these trees are the property (responsibility?) of Redbridge Council, although they are grown on Forest land.
 Replacement costs would therefore seem to lie with Redbridge Council.